Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 Ideal For:

-Companies handling sensitive information or operating in industries where client privacy is paramount (healthcare, legal, financial, journalism) benefit from Swiss jurisdiction, zero-knowledge encryption, and transparent security practices.
+Privacy-Conscious Organizations Companies handling sensitive information or operating in industries where client privacy is paramount (healthcare, legal, financial, journalism) benefit from zero-knowledge encryption and transparent security practices.

-Small businesses (3-25 users) seeking enterprise-grade security without premium pricing find Pass Essentials at $1.99/user/month or Pass Professional at $4.49/user/month highly cost-effective.
+Budget-Aware Small Teams Small businesses (3-25 users) seeking enterprise-grade security without premium pricing find Pass Essentials at $1.99/user/month or Pass Professional at $4.49/user/month highly cost-effective.
+For more budget-friendly security stacks, see our guide to building a complete business software stack under $200/month.

 Consider Alternatives If: